Huw Davies (rugby union)

 Geoffrey Huw Davies (born 18 February 1959, in Eastbourne) is an English rugby union player, who played as fly-half.
-He attended King Edwards VI College, Stourbridge, in the West Midlands.
+He attended King Edward VI College, Stourbridge, in the West Midlands.
 He played for Coventry FC (RU), Wasps RFC and for England.

 Career

 Davies had first test cap on 21 February 1981, during a match against Scotland, his last cap was against France, on 15 March 1986.
 He was also called up for the 1987 Rugby World Cup England squad, but he did not play any match at the tournament.